bittner/django-apptemplates/README.rst

 ===================

 django-apptemplates is a Django template loader that allows you to load a template from a specific application.
-By this you can to both extend and override a template at the same time.
+By this you can both extend and override a template at the same time.
 The default Django loaders require you to copy the entire template you want to override, even if you only want to override one small block.